dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 -   Be **compliant** with any deployed [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] compliance policies.

-The device state is stored in Azure Active Directory, which grants or blocks access, based on the conditions that you specify.
+The device state is stored in Azure Active Directory, which grants or blocks access based on the conditions that you specify.

 If a condition is not met, the user is presented with one of the following messages when they sign in:

 -   If the device is not enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app and enroll.

--   If the device is not compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website or Company Portal app, where they can find information about the problem and how to remediate it.
+-   If the device is not compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website or Company Portal app, where they can find information about the problem and how to fix it.

 ## Configure conditional access for Skype for Business Online

 ### Step 1: Configure Azure Active Directory security groups
 Before you start, configure Azure Active Directory security groups for the conditional access policy.
 You can configure these groups in the **Office 365 admin center**.
 These groups will be used to target or exempt users from the policy.
-When a user is targeted by a policy, each device they use must be compliant in order to access resources.
+When a user is targeted by the policy, each device they use must be compliant in order to access resources.

 You can specify two group types to use for the Skype for Business policy:

--   **Targeted groups**: Contains groups of users that the policy will apply to.
+-   **Targeted groups**: Contains groups of users that the policy applies to.

 -   **Exempted groups**: Contains groups of users that are exempt from the policy.